WLHackClub/WLHackClub.github.io/README.md

 The above copyright notice and this permission notice shall be included in all copies or substantial portions of the Software.
 ```

+**Disclaimer:** The logos on this website that represent our sponsors for Hackathon, our club in general, and other events are not owned by us.
+Please seek permission from each company to use their respective logo.